Updated November 18. 2022.

-Both gingham stitches are done in three colors of Rainbow Gallery’s Pebbly Perle.
+Both gingham stitches are done in three colors of Rainbow Gallery’s Pebbly Perle (no longer made, substitute Grandeur).
 The basket stitches are made in either Rainbow Linen or Olde Willow Stitchery Linen.
 The Olde Willow is no longer made.

 Gingham is a fabric woven in alternating stripes of white and a color.
 The stripes occur in both the warp and the weft, so that solid blocks alternate with blocks that have both colors, making an intermediate shade.
 If you’ve stitched needlepoint plaids, you’ll realize that this makes gingham a simple plaid.